Get stories and expert advice on all things related to college and parenting.

 Faculty expect students to arrive in class prepared, complete work outside the classroom, and seek out professors when they have questions or need assistance.
 Faculty respect each student’s ability to assume these responsibilities while mentoring them to develop these skills.

 Additionally, students are expected to communicate directly with their professors about any issues or concerns they might have.
 The Family Educational Rights and Privacy Act (FERPA; see p.
 29 for more information) protects a student’s privacy by prohibiting faculty from disclosing a student’s information, even to parents, without permission; therefore, students must learn to advocate for themselves and reach out to their professors on their own.

-Owl Advising is the primary advising resource for students at Kennesaw State who have not yet chosen a major, are considering a change of major, as well as transfer and non-degree seeking students.
-It is also a secondary advising resource for those students who have a declared major but need assistance navigating general education requirements or university policies.
+Owl Advising is the primary advising resource for students at Kennesaw State who have not yet chosen a major or focus area, are considering a change of major, as well as transient and non-degree seeking students.
+It is also a secondary advising resource for those students who have a declared major and want to explore other majors.